leozide/leocad/README.md

 Legal Disclaimer
 ----------------

-LEGO is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software.
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software.